puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Boolean`

-Enable Custom rules for security module.
+Enable Custom rules for security, this does not create or provide any rules rather it facilitate to add custom rules.
+If enabled, must provide `custom_rules_set`.

 Default value: `$apache::params::modsec_custom_rules`